-Since December 2012, Central African Republic has been suffering an unprecedented humanitarian crisis caused by indiscriminate violence against the population, triggered by former Seleka and Anti-balakas armed groups.
-The clashes - between the numerous militias making up the two armed groups - caused thousands of deaths.
-According to the latest UNHCR regional estimates, 1.1 million fleeing Central Africans are currently living in conditions of extreme poverty in refugee camps.
+Since December 2012, Central African Republic has been suffering an unprecedented humanitarian crisis caused by indiscriminate violence against the population, triggered by former Seleka and Anti-Balakas armed groups.

-Amid such crisis, COOPI protects the most vulnerable: internally displaced persons (IDPs), women victims of sexual abuse, communities victims of persecution and ethnic-religious harassment.
+Amid such crisis, COOPI protects the most vulnerable: internally displaced people (IDPs), women who survived sexual abuses, communities victims of persecution and ethnic-religious harassment.
 The priority areas of intervention are food security, education and protection.

-COOPI fights against hunger by distributing food and seeds and by training farmers and breeders in improved production techniques as well as in approaching community rural development.
-To fight against illiteracy, COOPI builds schools and strengthens the skills of teachers and local authorities through training and sensitization.
-To contrast violations of fundamental rights and protection incidents, it provides psychosocial support, guaranteeing access to mental health to the victims of such reckless violence, providing legal and medical support to other structures in the intervention areas and carrying out activities concerning the monitoring of protection, social cohesion and management of different sites of refugees and displaced persons within the country.
+To promote food security, COOPI distributes food and seeds, trains farmers and breeders in improved production techniques and approaches community rural development.
+COOPI builds schools and strengthens the skills of teachers and local authorities through training and sensitization.
+It provides psychosocial support, guarantees access to mental health to people surviving violence and carries out activities concerning the monitoring of protection, social cohesion and management of different sites of refugees and displaced persons within the country.

-COOPI has worked in Central African Republic since 1974 and has never left the country since, despites the number of attacks on non-governmental organizations increasing at an alarming rate - on average 90 attacks per week.
-Concerning geographical areas, in recent years, COOPI has maintained its presence in the historic areas of intervention and also expanded its presence with humanitarian operations in 7 prefectures: Bangui, Lobaye, Haute Kotto, Basse Kotto, Haut Mbomou, Ombella M'Poko and Ouaka.
+COOPI has worked in Central African Republic since 1974 and has never left the country since.
+Now it works in 7 districts: Bangui, Lobaye, Haute Kotto, Basse Kotto, Haut Mbomou, Ombella M'Poko and Ouaka.